 Music

-Aside from programming and other technology interests, I play the piano (lately I’m mostly using my Yamaha KX8 controller with Waves Grand Rhapsody Red Piano preset) and really enjoy recording music.
+Aside from programming and other technology interests, I play the piano (lately I’m mostly using my Yamaha KX8 controller with Waves Grand Rhapsody Red Piano preset or the amazing Alicia’s Keys) and really enjoy recording music.
 Check out some piano music I’ve written on SoundCloud.